-▶ Retractors are placed to expose the tibial plateau.
+- Retractors are placed to expose the tibial plateau.
 The femoral trial may be left in place.
 The universal tibial template is assembled using the alignment handle.
 The assembly is placed on the resected tibial plateau and the appropriate size that fits the tibia is chosen.
-The implant should contact the cortical rim but no overhang should exist.
+The implant should contact the cortical rim but no overhang should exist. - Perform a trial reduction to assess overall component fit, ligament stability and joint range of motion.